flowcommerce/magento-flow-connector/README.md

 }
 ```

 Then, use composer to get the latest versions of dependencies and update your composer.lock file.
-Please note that all commands in this guide will be run using the Magento app root as the working directory:
+Please note that all commands in this guide will be run using the Magento application root as the working directory:
 ```plaintext
 $ composer update
 ```